 Even as a kid, when the Ice cream man came through the neighborhood playing his magical music…I always bought a “snow cone” with my quarters!
 They have been my favorite summer treat for as long as I can remember.

-I love how they instantly cool you down!
-I love the happy colors!
-I love the fun summer flavors!
+I love how they instantly cool you down and the happy colors!
+There’s nothing better than the fun flavors or summer!
 It is truly happiness in a cup!
 Basically…I LOVE SNOW CONES!

 Want to see your kids smile this summer and save a few $$$ on summer treats?
 Make these delectable fun easy treats!

 One last BIG TIP…want Tigers Blood?
 Mix Cherry and Coconut together!
 Mind blowing!!!
 This will be the BEST Tigers Blood you’ve ever slurped!
 Try it!